gpstar81/GPStar-proton-pack/OPERATION.md

 - The pack can run without a wand, though it can only be activated via the switch under the Ion Arm.
 - Vibration switch in the cyclotron switch plate enables or disables the vibration motors for both the pack and wand.
 - 1984/2021 year switch in the cyclotron switch plate changes the pack and wand from 1984 (OG) to 2021 (Afterlife) modes.
+- The Proton Pack vibrates only while firing.
+This can be changed to vibrate at all times or entirely disabled.
+Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
+Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
 - Single (centered) LED per cyclotron lens for 1984/1989 modes by default.
 	- This can be toggled back to 3 LED's per cyclotron lens via the wand menu system.

 ### Optional Pack Features

-- 1989 sound effects mode available on the pack, it can be accessed from the Wand sub menu system or set with the advanced user configuration settings. **\*see below\***.
+- 1989 sound effects mode available on the pack, it can be accessed from the Wand sub menu system or set with the advanced user configuration settings. **\*see below\***
 - Support for switches for cyclotron direction and to enable/disable smoke effects.
 - Smoke effects with dedicated fans for the booster tube and N-filter.
 - Additional Lights available for the cyclotron panel and internal "cake" cyclotron.